az-digital/az-quickstart-scaffolding/README.md

   unreleased version (e.g., `2.8.x`).
 - **When to Use**: Choose this branch if you want access to the very latest features, and you are willing to work with potentially less-tested code.
-Ideal for development, experimentation, or testing new functionalities.
+Ideal for development, experimentation, or testing unreleased functionality.

 ### Release Branches (e.g., `2.5.x`, `2.6.x`, `2.7.x`)